ZeusWPI/hydra/README.md

 The 'server' folder contains all things to run.
 The scripts folder contains a bunch of scripts to test, deploy and run the server.

+View the status of the scrapers on https://hydra-admin.zeus.gent/.

 ## Deployment

 The API and website are automatically deployed (from master) to the server by Travis.
 Since it uses a custom solution, read [the docs](deployment.md) first, before changing things (unless you know what you are doing).